dellemcsql/dso/docs/README.md

 -	X2APIC Support
 -	Any other user-provided settings

-The server BIOS module can also update these settings.
-Refer to the [BIOS module example section](examples/serverModuleExamples.md) for details about how to use this module with DSO.
+Refer to the [BIOS module example section](examples/serverModuleExamples.md) for details about how to advantage of this module with DSO.

-## Linux OS Module
+## RHEL OS Module
 The Linux operating system module allows an administrator to report on the Huge Pages configuration.
 It also checks several OS kernel settings using a custom Microsoft SQL Server-tuned profile.
 This profile was created by the Dell engineering team to quickly apply OS settings that improve database performance.
 The tuned profile is used by the existing Linux tuned-adm tool to:
 -	Report on the differences between the current OS configuration and the settings recommended in the custom Microsoft SQL Server-tuned profile.
 -	Apply the recommended OS configuration changes from the custom-tuned profile
 -	Report on mssql-config settings for SQL Server Instance
 -	Apply the recommended mssql-config settings

+Refer to the [RHEL OS module example section](examples/osModuleExamples.md) for details about how to advantage of this module with DSO.

 ## SQL Server Module
 The Microsoft SQL Server module enables the database administrator to report and apply the different settings at the database layer of the solution.
 These settings could be Instance specific, database-specific, or specific configuration settings.
 Some examples of the settings are: -